pradeep3sep/interviewquestion/README dsa.md

 <br>
 ## Various alogorith used in DSA

+> ### Hash Map alogo
+In this algo, we approach the question by converting it into objects.

 > ### Prefix sum algorithm [Youtube video for concept](https://www.youtube.com/watch?v=qmlrMrIObvs)

 `Hints when to use` - Find the sum of elements between indices `i` and `j` for multiple queries.